solitarysoul04/AURA-Gesture-Robo/README.md

 **4. Firmware**
 * Install Arduino IDE.
 Install the library “RF24” for the radios.
 * Connect the base station Arduino Nano to the laptop using the USB cable, and upload the `Base_Station.ino` file.
-* Upload the Arduino Nano to the rover, and upload the file called `Rover_Brain.ino`.
+* Upload the code on Arduino Nano to the rover, and upload the file called `Rover_Brain.ino`.
 * To install the corresponding dependencies for the Python dashboard, open up the laptop terminal and enter the commands: `pip install opencv-python mediapipe pyserial numpy requests`.
 * Change the COM port to the PORT your base station Nano is using: and run the script to open the hand tracking GUI.